asierFernandezP/Microbiome/Bash/Add_taxonomy_to_BIOM_table.md

 #OTUID  taxonomy  confidence
 ```

-Finally, yo need to add the taxonomy data to your .biom file and convert the .biom file to .tsv:
+Finally, you need to add the taxonomy data to your .biom file and convert the .biom file to .tsv:

 ```
 biom add-metadata -i feature-table.biom -o table-with-taxonomy.biom --observation-metadata-fp biom-taxonomy.tsv --sc-separated taxonomy